-Source: Vigdor, J. 2008.
+Sources: Vigdor, J. 2008.; Current Operations Appropriations Act of 2023

 This challenge is further illuminated when we look at how teacher pay in North Carolina fails to align with that of other state employees.
-Even with the substantial investment in teacher pay between 2014-15 and 2018-19 that halved the time it took to get to \$50,000 (from 30 years to 15 years), a recent analysis from the North Carolina General Assembly's Fiscal Research Division shows that teachers progress more slowly up the salary schedule than other state employees (see Exhibit V.2 below).
-For example, law enforcement officers and prison system employees reach maximum base pay at six years of experience, while teachers do not reach their maximum base salary until 25 years into their careers. into their careers.
+Even with the substantial investment in teacher pay between 2014-15 and 2018-19 that halved the time it took to get to \$50,000 (from 30 years to 15 years), a 2025 analysis from the North Carolina General Assembly's Fiscal Research Division shows that teachers progress more slowly up the salary schedule than other state employees (see Exhibit V.2 below).
+For example, law enforcement officers and prison system employees reach maximum base pay at six years of experience, while teachers do not reach their maximum base salary until 25 years into their careers.